lugu/qiloop/doc/evolution.md

 Peer to peer connection requires authentication.

-Solution: Once authenticated with the service directory, use the session id of the service info data as a token when contacting other services.
+Solution: Once authenticated with the service directory, use the session ID of the service info data as a token when contacting other services.

 Local transport